lezzthanthree/Needy-Streamer-Overload/README.md

 ![Ame](Preview/Showcase/Ame%20Preview.png)

 - Background also changes when reaching a number of Screen Time hours.
+- You can do activities with her like playing a game or watching a movie!
+- Stats are also customizable on Settings.

 ## JINE
 JINE is a messaging app from the game.
 Ame will send you random messages, so please respond her with stickers!